jijojames18/homework-valuator-backend/README.md

 # homework-valuator-backend
 The Backend module of the home work valuator project.
-Developed using PHP, providing REST endpoints which interact with MySQL to perform CRUD operations
+Developed using PHP, providing REST endpoints which interact with MySQL to perform CRUD operations.

 Front End Repository : [homework-valuator-frontend](https://github.com/jijojames18/homework-valuator-frontend)